evanliu-at-icstudents/simgds/README.md

 ```

 **Inputs**:
-- A GDS layout file located in the layout/ directory
+- A `.gds` layout file located in the layout/ directory
-- A technology description .json file located in the tech/ directory
+- A technology description `.json` file located in the tech/ directory

 **Output**:
-- A CMOS netlist file saved in the output/ directory (defaults to netlist.cmos)
+- A `.cmos` netlist file saved in the output/ directory (defaults to netlist.cmos)

 **Example**:
 ```bash